hebermattos/scaling-app-rabbitmq/README.md

 ![img](./images/get-img-01.PNG)

-Everything is OK. returns an image.
+Everything is OK.
+Its just returns an image.
 Pretty simple, right?

 ## New features